dotnet/csharpstandard/standard/expressions.md

   > *Note*: This latter rule only has an effect when the method group was the result of a member lookup on a type parameter having an effective base class other than `object` and a non-empty effective interface set. *end note*
 - If the resulting set of candidate methods is empty, then further processing along the following steps are abandoned, and instead an attempt is made to process the invocation as an extension method invocation ([§11.7.8.3](expressions.md#11783-extension-method-invocations)).
 If this fails, then no applicable methods exist, and a binding-time error occurs.
 - The best method of the set of candidate methods is identified using the overload resolution rules of [§11.6.4](expressions.md#1164-overload-resolution).
 If a single best method cannot be identified, the method invocation is ambiguous, and a binding-time error occurs.
 When performing overload resolution, the parameters of a generic method are considered after substituting the type arguments (supplied or inferred) for the corresponding method type parameters.
-- ***Final validation*** of the chosen best method is performed:
-  - The method is validated in the context of the method group: If the best method is a static method, the method group shall have resulted from a *simple_name* or a *member_access* through a type.
-If the best method is an instance method, the method group shall have resulted from a *simple_name*, a *member_access* through a variable or value, or a *base_access*.
-If neither of these requirements is true, a binding-time error occurs.
-  - If the best method is a generic method, the type arguments (supplied or inferred) are checked against the constraints ([§8.4.5](types.md#845-satisfying-constraints)) declared on the generic method.
-If any type argument does not satisfy the corresponding constraint(s) on the type parameter, a binding-time error occurs.

 Once a method has been selected and validated at binding-time by the above steps, the actual run-time invocation is processed according to the rules of function member invocation described in [§11.6.6](expressions.md#1166-function-member-invocation).